 Core Faculty and Staff

-Dr. Diana Tigerlily is a Senior Lecturer in Women, Gender, and Sexuality Studies, and in the University Honors Program.
-Her teaching and research interests include autoethnography, autobiography, performative writing, and performance of personal narrative as feminist methodologies, spoken word as public advocacy, contemporary feminist theories and praxes from intersectional approaches, and yoga philosophy and practice.
-She earned a Ph.D. in Communication Studies with a Performance Studies emphasis, and a Graduate Certificate in Women, Gender, and Sexuality Studies, from Southern Illinois University, Carbondale, and an M.A. in English from Eastern Illinois University.
+Dr. Diana Tigerlily is a Professor of Practice in the Women, Gender, and Sexuality Studies program, and in the University Honors program.
+Her teaching and research interests include autoethnography and performance as feminist methodologies, spoken word as public advocacy, contemporary feminist theories, and yoga philosophy and practice.
+She earned a Ph.D. in Communication Studies with a Performance Studies emphasis (2009) and a Graduate Certificate in Women, Gender, and Sexuality Studies (2006) from Southern Illinois University, and an M.A. in English (1995) and B.A. in Psychology (1993, magna cum laude) from Eastern Illinois University.

 Dr. Tigerlily was the recipient of the 2021 University Level Teaching Excellence Award, earning the title Distinguished Teacher, and she was a nominee for the CoLA Outstanding NTT Teacher Award in 2016.

 McCall Logan is an Actor, Playwright, Improvisor, and Instructor.
 Originally from London, Kentucky and then later attending Western Kentucky University, they received their B.A. in Theatre and Film studies.
 While at University and then later in Chicago, they grew tired of not seeing themselves in the characters that they auditioned for, and so they decided it was high time to change that.
 If you can’t see yourself in the characters being performed, then write your own!
 McCall is now dedicating their work to giving minority groups such as the queer community, more agency and dimension.
 They are currently attending Southern Illinois University, getting their MFA in Theatre, concentrating on playwriting, and a graduate certificate in Women, Gender, and Sexuality Studies.